 Pre-diabetes is a warning sign that metabolism is getting out of balance.
 The prediabetes causes are the same as diabetes causes.
 Similarly, prediabetes risk factors are also the same as diabetes risk factors.

-Why you should be more cautious about prediabetes?
+Why should you be more cautious about prediabetes?

 About 50 % of people who are prediabetes will eventually develop diabetes.

-Diabetes progression: Prediabetes sometimes progresses to type 2 diabetes; 50% risk over 10 years of progressing to full-blown diabetes.
+Diabetes progression: Prediabetes sometimes progresses to type 2 diabetes; 50% risk over ten years of progressing to full-blown diabetes.
 Many newly identified prediabetes patients’ progress to diabetes in less than three years.
 Reference: Diabetes Care.
 30 (2): 228–33.

 Signs of neuropathy is eminent in case of prediabetes.

-Nerve damage: Small nerve fibers are prominently affected and may be the earliest detectable sign of neuropathy in prediabetes.
+Nerve damage: Small nerve fibers are prominently affected, and maybe the earliest detectable sign of neuropathy in prediabetes.
 The spectrum of neuropathy is in diabetes and impaired glucose tolerance.
 References: Neurology January 14, 2003 vol. 60 no: 1 108-111.
-Diabetes Care August 2001 vol. 24 no: 8 1448-1453.
+Diabetes Care, August 2001, vol. 24 no: 8 1448-1453.

 Long-term prediabetes is a risk factor for mortality.

 Cardiovascular risk: Inflammation markers and metabolic characteristics of subjects with one-hour plasma glucose levels, 1-hour OGTT result over 155 mg/dl (or 8.6 mmol/L) links with markers for cardiovascular disease.
-Reference: Diabetes Care November 16, 2009, doi: 10.2337/dc09-134.
+Reference: Diabetes Care November 16, 2009, DOI: 10.2337/dc09-134.